 Applications of statistical analysis to support business decision making.
 Covers collection of business data, analysis of business datasets, and presentation of results.
 This course may be taught in an online format.
 Quantitative Reasoning.
 Prerequisites: STA 282 or 382; 26 hours completed.

 This course applies principles and practices of Lean Six Sigma (LSS) and other operations improvements that have been demonstrated to bring value to business.
 LSS builds on a business statistics foundation.
 This course may be offered in an online format.
 Quantitative Reasoning.
 Prerequisites: STA 282 or 382 and 56 semester hours completed; or graduate school admission.

 Introduction to Logistics and Physical Distribution

 Functions, tactics, and current trends that shape logistics management.
 Introduces fundamentals of logistics, including inventory, transportation, and distribution.
-This course may be offered in online or hybrid format.
-Prerequisite: BUS 100; Co-requisite: BIS 255 or 221.
+This course may be offered in an online format.
+Pre/Co-requisite: BIS 255 or 221.

 Characteristics of consumers affecting the decision process in buying and the marketing implications.
 Prerequisites: MKT 300 or MKT 304, 56 semester hours completed, and admission to Professional Business Studies or listed on signed major or minor.